sahib/rmlint/docs/cautions.rst

 .. code-block:: bash

-   $ cp --reflink=always original duplicate   # deletes dupicate and replaces it with reflink copy of original
+   $ cp --reflink=always original duplicate   # deletes duplicate and replaces it with reflink copy of original
    $ rmlint --btrfs-clone original duplicate  # does and in-place clone

 If you pass ``-c sh:link`` to ``rmlint``, it will even check for you if your